Select Page

 Discussions (or debates) by a range of informed individuals (e.g., researchers, clinicians, community stakeholders, consumers) on a current important topic that is conceptual in nature, rather than pertaining directly to clinical care.
 Examples of topics for panel discussions include (but are not limited to): supervision/training issues, ethical considerations in treatment or training, the use of technology in treatment, cultural considerations in the application of CBTs, among others.

 Some topics may be appropriate for either Clinical Round Tables or Panel Discussions, and authors are invited to use their judgement in making this decision.
 These are organized by a moderator and include between three and five panelists with a range of experiences and attitudes.
-The total number of speakers may not exceed 7.
+The total number of speakers may not exceed seven.

 Clinical Round Tables